zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the Finger protocol.

-   :c: The connection.
+   :param c: The connection.

-   :full: True if verbose information is requested (``/W`` switch).
+   :param full: True if verbose information is requested (``/W`` switch).

-   :username: The request's user name.
+   :param username: The request's user name.

-   :hostname: The request's host name.
+   :param hostname: The request's host name.

    .. zeek:see:: finger_reply